ibm-cloud-docs/codeengine/cmd_defs.md

 You must be within the context of a [project](#cli-project) before you use `application` commands.

+For more information about working with apps, see [Deploying applications](/docs/codeengine?topic=codeengine-application-workloads).

 You can use either `application` or `app` in your `application` commands.
 To see CLI help for the `application` commands, run `ibmcloud ce app -h`.
 {: tip}